kcaisley/frida/docs/usage.md

 uv run python -m flow.adc.sim frida65a_noise_vs_rate
 ```

-Add `--check` to generate every deck in one campaign and run one representative
+Use the corresponding `_netlists` target to generate every deck without
+simulation, or the `_noise_smoke` target to run one short case without
-100 ns case without transient noise.
-Results are written below
+transient noise.
+Results are written below a fresh
-`build/adc/<target>/<YYYYMMDD_HHMM>/`; omitting the target lists all choices.
+`build/sim/adc/<YYYYMMDD_HHMMSS>/`; omitting the target lists all choices.

 ## Environment setup